contentful/contentful.rb/README.md

 You should handle this within your code and either do the delay calculation naive (fixed amount of seconds) or more elaborated (exponential increase) depending by the structure of your code.

+## Workarounds

+- When an entry has related entries that are unpublished, they still end up in the resource as unresolved links.
+We consider this correct, because it is in line with the API responses and our other SDKs.
+However, you can use the workaround from [issue #60](/../../issues/60) if you happen to want this working differently.

+- While this library doesn't directly allow parsing Contentful webhook responses, you can check out [this code snippet](https://gist.github.com/neonichu/17a987aeeb256d4bf6f3) for a way to do it.

 ## License

 Copyright (c) 2014 Contentful GmbH - Jan Lelis.
 See LICENSE.txt for further details.